 Are you tired of losing Matchbox cars every time you travel?
 Make a fun storage container that your little ones will want to keep their car in with these wipes containers turned toy storage boxes!
-I think this would work great for other small toy collections as well, like Littlest Pet Shop or Calico Critters pieces.
-Just cut the top under the lid so the toys can easily slip inside and hand it to your kiddos so they can pick out a few of their favorite toys to bring on the road.
+I think this would work great for other small toy collections, as well!
+Littlest Pet Shop, Calico Critters pieces, and even more!
+Just cut the top (under the lid), so the toys can easily slip inside, and hand it to your kiddos so they can pick out a few of their favorite toys to bring on the road.

 13. Make a travel watercolor kit out of a baby wipes case